PDXbaap/netmux/README.md

-# PDX chainmux, a lightweight HTTP & TCP service multiplexer
+# PDX chainmux, a lighweight whitelist-protected TCP & HTTP proxy

 In the PDX blockchain hypercloud, it enables a blockchain node to have all of its HTTP & TCP endpoints behind this single "external" facing